North River (Hudson River): North River piers

 Piers along the Hudson shore of Manhattan were formerly used for shipping and berthing ocean-going ships.
 In shipping notices, they were designated as, for example, "Pier 14, North River".
 As with the river, the name "North River piers" has largely been supplanted by "Hudson River piers", or just by a pier and number, e.g., "Pier 54".
 Pier 40 is located at Houston Street, and the numbering of the piers to the north correspond to the nearest numbered street plus 40 – thus, for example, North River Pier 86 is at West 46th Street.

-Most of the piers that once existed in lower Manhattan fell into disuse or were destroyed in the last half of the 20th century.
+Most of the piers that once existed in lower Manhattan fell into disuse or were destroyed in the later half of the 20th century.
 The remaining piers are Pier A at the Battery and piers ranging from Pier 25 at North Moore Street to Pier 99 at 59th Street.
 Many of these piers and the waterfront between them are part of the Hudson River Park which stretches from 59th Street to the Battery.
 The park, a joint project between New York City and New York State commenced in 1998, consists of several non-contiguous parcels of land and piers totaling 125 acre, plus another 400 acre of the river itself.
 Several piers were rebuilt for adaptive re-use as part of the park project, with approximately 70% of the planned work complete by 2011.